ibm-cloud-docs/discovery-data/connect.md

 In {{site.data.keyword.discoveryshort}}, after you select **Web crawl** as the collection type, enter the following information:

 1. Complete the following field in **Specify where you want to crawl**:
-    -  **Start URLs** - The URLs where the crawler begins crawling.
+    -  **Starting URLs** - The URLs where the crawler begins crawling.
 By default, the web crawl can crawl subtrees, and URLs can only be crawled from the path supplied in the seed.
 Use the full URL, for example `http://www.example.com/`.
 The start URL in the web crawl has two limitations as to what is crawled:
        - It crawls the same domain name as the start URL.
-       - It crawls all URL content up to and including the last slash (`/`) in **Start URLs**.
-If your start URL has a subtree, the web crawl does not crawl that subtree, unless you specify its URL in **Start URLs**.
+       - It crawls all URL content up to and including the last slash (`/`) in **Starting URLs**.
+If your start URL has a subtree, the web crawl does not crawl that subtree, unless you specify its URL in **Starting URLs**.

-1. Click the **Add** button to add one or more start URLs.
+1. Click the **Add** button to add one or more starting URLs.
+After you add one or more starting URLs, you can click **Authentication settings** and select one of three authentication types to apply to your chosen starting URL: **Basic authentication**, **NTLM authentication**, or **FORM authentication**.
+Complete the following fields for your chosen authentication type:

+   **Basic authentication** - This setting is used for basic authentication.
+     -  **Username** - The username of the user for authentication.
+     -  **Password** - The password of the user for authentication.

+   **NTLM authentication** - This setting is used for NTLM authentication.
+     -  **Username** - The username of the user for authentication.
+     -  **Password** - The password of the user for authentication.
+     -  **NTLM domain name** - The NTLM domain name that belongs to the user who is authenticating.
+     -  **NTLM host name** - The host name of the NTLM server.

+   **FORM authentication** - This setting is used for forms-based authentication.
+     1. In **Form type**, select one of the following options:
+        -  **Direct** - Click this option if you do not want to fetch the login page.
+        -  **Indirect** - Click this option if you want to fetch the login page and you want to fill the parameters in the login form.
+     1. Complete the following fields:
+        -  **Form login url** - This field is required if you select the **Indirect** form type.
+        -  **Form action url** - The form action URL that is required to submit the form.
+        -  **Form name** - This field is required if you select the **Indirect** form type.
+     1. In **Form method**, select either **POST** or **GET**.
+     1. Complete the following fields:
+        -  **Form parameters** - The list of the key-value pairs of form parameters.
+Complete the **Key** and **Value** fields, and click **+** to add one or more form parameters.

 1. Optional: Under **Proxy Settings**, set the following switch:
     -  **Enable Proxy Settings** - Is set to **Off** by default.
-When you set **Enable Proxy Settings** to **On**, you activate proxy authentication for the start URLs that you want to crawl.
+When you set **Enable Proxy Settings** to **On**, you activate proxy authentication for the starting URLs that you want to crawl.
        - **Username** - The username that you use to authenticate with a proxy server.
 You can obtain your username from the website administrator.
        - **Password** - The password that you use to authenticate with a proxy server.
 You can obtain your password from the website administrator.
        - **Proxy server domain(s)** - The domain(s) that the host resides in.
 You can specify a wildcard in this field, such as an asterisk (`*`) to crawl all domains or a leading asterisk (`*.server1.bar.com`) to crawl domains that match a pattern.